Mashed Potato Casserole requires NO peeling, and it has just five ingredients. It reheats beautifully, too!

 - For garnish: fresh chopped parsley (if desired)

-- Place Creamer potatoes in a large saucepan.
-Cover the Creamer potatoes with water and add 2 tablespoons sea salt.
+- Place the potatoes in a large saucepan.
+Cover with water and add 2 tablespoons sea salt.

 - Place the pan over high heat and bring to a boil.
-Lower the heat to medium and cook for 15–20 minutes, or until the Creamer potatoes are tender.
-Poke them with a fork to see if they are tender—if the fork slides right through, then the Creamer potatoes are ready.
+Lower the heat to medium and cook for 15–20 minutes, or until the potatoes are tender.
+Poke them with a fork to see if they are tender—if the fork slides right through, then they are ready.

-- Drain the Creamer potatoes very well, and put them back in the hot saucepan.
-Allow to sit for 5 minutes to allow the Creamer potatoes to steam dry.
+- Drain the potatoes very well, and put them back in the hot saucepan.
+Allow to sit for 5 minutes to allow them to steam dry.

-- Add the cream cheese, sour cream, and 2 teaspoons salt.
+- Add the cream cheese, sour cream, butter, and 2 teaspoons salt.

-- Use a potato masher or a handheld mixer to mash the Creamer potatoes until mostly smooth.
-There will be some lumps, plus the skin of the Creamer potatoes—that is ok!
+- Use a potato masher or a handheld mixer to mash the potatoes until mostly smooth.
+There will be some lumps, plus the skin of the potatoes—that is ok!

-- Transfer the mashed Creamer potatoes to a greased 8x8 inch oven-proof serving dish.
+- Transfer the mashed potatoes to a greased 8×8 inch oven-proof serving dish.
 Serve immediately, or refrigerate until ready to serve.

-- To reheat the mashed Creamer potatoes, cover the dish with foil.
+- To reheat the mashed potatoes after refrigeration, cover the dish with foil.
 Bake at 350°F for 30–35 minutes, or until hot throughout.

 - Garnish with parsley, if desired, and serve.